BytesFromStella/useronboarding/README.md

 You can use it as a templating engine (like PHP) to inject data into an HTML file.
 This makes the webpages dynamic (NAV-bar as an example)
 In my case, I am going to point to variables from the Flask-script with tags in the HTML-file.

-I don't actually need to know how it works fundamentally, that's probably a waste of time anyway.
+I don't need to know how it works fundamentally, that would probably take way too long.
 Rather, I can just read the documentation for what I needt to use instead.
 Like how a parser is written, as an example.
-I have a silly girlfriend to help me understand this stuff if I can't figure it out.
+I have some friends who can help explain things I don't understand along the way.

 Here is the data flow of the end-product:
 ![Data flow chart for the project](Information-flow-diagram.png "Data flow chart")